 Houston Texans betting has never really been as Dallas Cowboys betting but United States bettors can be sure that millions of dollars are still wagered on the newest National Football League (NFL) team each and every year.
 Although the team struggled quite a bit in their early years, they have won a few AFC South division titles in recent years.
 Despite this, they are still the only team in the league to have never made it to a conference championship game, which has made it easy to bet against them reaching the Super Bowl in recent years.

 If US bettors would like to learn more about betting on this relatively young NFL team, they have come to the right place.
 Below we have a look at the Houston Texans Super Bowl odds, their overall performance history and some crucial stats.
-So, read on and learn more about betting on the Texans.
+So, read on and learn more about betting on the Texans at US online gambling sites.
 Who knows; perhaps, the time of the Houston Texans is coming up on the horizon soon though?

 Bet on the Houston Texans Here